huandu/go-sqlbuilder/README.md

 ### Argument modifiers

-There are several modifiers for arguments.
+Several argument modifiers are available:

-- `List(arg)` represents a list of arguments.
-If `arg` is a slice or array, e.g. a slice with 3 ints, it will be compiled to `?, ?, ?` and flattened in the final arguments as 3 ints.
-It's a tool for convenience.
-We can use it in the `IN` expression or `VALUES` of `INSERT INTO`.
+- `List(arg)` encapsulates a series of arguments.
+Given `arg` as a slice or array, for instance, a slice containing three integers, it compiles to `?, ?, ?` and is presented in the final arguments as three individual integers.
+This serves as a convenience tool, utilizable within `IN` expressions or within the `VALUES` clause of an `INSERT INTO` statement.
-- `TupleNames(names)` and `Tuple(values)` represent the tuple syntax in SQL.
-See [Tuple](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#example-Tuple) for usage.
+- `TupleNames(names)` and `Tuple(values)` facilitate the representation of tuple syntax in SQL.
+For usage examples, refer to [Tuple](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#example-Tuple).
-- `Named(name, arg)` represents a named argument.
-It only works with `Build` or `BuildNamed` to define a named placeholder using syntax `${name}`.
+- `Named(name, arg)` designates a named argument.
+Functionality is limited to `Build` or `BuildNamed`, where it defines a named placeholder using the syntax `${name}`.
-- `Raw(expr)` marks an `expr` as a plain string in SQL rather than an argument.
-When we build a builder, the value of raw expressions are copied in SQL string directly without leaving any `?` in SQL.
+- `Raw(expr)` designates `expr` as a plain string within SQL, as opposed to an argument.
+During the construction of a builder, raw expressions are directly embedded into the SQL string, omitting the need for `?` placeholders.

 ### Freestyle builder

-A builder is only a way to record arguments.
-If we want to build a long SQL with lots of special syntax (e.g. special comments for a database proxy), simply use `Buildf` to format a SQL string using a `fmt.Sprintf`-like syntax.
+A builder essentially serves as a means to log arguments.
+For constructing lengthy SQL statements that incorporate numerous special syntax elements (e.g., special comments intended for a database proxy), `Buildf` can be employed to format the SQL string using a syntax akin to `fmt.Sprintf`.

 ```go
 sb := sqlbuilder.NewSelectBuilder()